groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-text-signature.md

 keywords: Add digital signature to a PDF programmatically, Text signature
 productName: GroupDocs.Signature for Java
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: Documents signing with text in Java
+        description: Put text on any document with Java language by GroupDocs.Signature for .NET APIs
+        productCode: signature
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to sign any documents with text using Java
+        description: Learn all about signing a document by using a text and Java
+        steps:
+        - name: Load file which is planned to be signed
+          text: Create Signature object by passing file path or stream as a constructor parameter.
+        - name: Set up signing options
+          text: Provide new ImageSignOptions class instance and fill all demanded data.
+        - name: Put text on source file and save result
+          text: Invoke Sign method with signing options and output file path or stream.
 ---
 ## What is a Text signature?